puavous/synti2/synti2/doc/spinoff_1k/instanssi16_mindfulness/README.txt

 Of course, I was hoping to meet 1024 bytes, as in actual 1k compos, but decided to use the time to prepare a better "making of" -presentation at the party seminar session.
-I'm pretty sure this would fit into 1024 bytes (2 bytes smaller than the current version) using a combination of the following tricks:
+I'm pretty sure this would fit into 1024 bytes (1 byte smaller than the current version) using a combination of the following tricks:

 - The binary is a "moving target" until the artwork is final, and